tanguybernard/computer-science-knowledge/cloud/aws/services_storage_and_databases.md

 - Continuous replication: Sending ongoing copies of your data to other target sources instead of doing a one-time migration

 ## Additional Database Services

+### Amazon DocumentDB

+Amazon DocumentDBis a document database service that supports MongoDB workloads.

+(MongoDB is a document database program.)

+### Amazon Neptune

+Amazon Neptuneis a graph database service.

+### Amazon Managed Blockchain

+Amazon Managed Blockchain is a service that you can use to create and manage blockchain networks with open-source frameworks.

+Blockchain is a distributed ledger system that lets multiple parties run transactions and share data without a central authority.

+Example: A supply chain, that you have to track with assurances that nothing is lost.

+### Amazon Quantum Ledger Database (Amazon QLDB)

+Amazon QLDB is a ledger database service.

+An immutable system of record where any entry can never be removed from the audits.

+You can use Amazon QLDB to review a complete history of all the changes that have been made to your application data.

+### Amazon ElastiCache

+Amazon ElastiCache is a service that adds caching layers on top of your databases to help improve the read times of common requests.

+It supports two types of data stores: Redis and Memcached.

+### Amazon DynamoDB Accelerator (DAX)

+DAX is an in-memory cache for DynamoDB.

+It helps improve response times from single-digit milliseconds to microseconds.